hansroh/skitai/README.txt

 It is influenced by Zope_ and Flask_ a lot.

-- SAE can be run as XML/JSON-RPC, Web and Reverse Proxy Loadbancing Server
+- SAE can be run as Web, XML-RPC and Reverse Proxy Loadbancing Server
 - SAE can handle massive RESTful API/RPC/HTTP(S) connections based on asynchronous socket framework at your apps easily
 - SAE provides asynchronous connection to PostgreSQL